What are your options with a DUI charge? More than you may realize.

-- What should I do if I am stopped for a DUI?
+- What should I do if I am stopped for a DWI?

 - What is an implied consent law?

 What is BAC?
 Your BAC, or blood alcohol content, determines whether the state charges you with a DUI or DWI.
 In Minnesota, the BAC limit is .08 percent.
 If your BAC is .08 percent or higher, police may arrest you for driving under the influence, or DWI.

-Will I go to jail for my first DUI?
+Will I go to jail for my first DWI?
 It depends on many factors including the facts of your case, the evidence against you and the defense lawyer you hire.
-That being said, first-time DUI offenders face 90 days in jail and/or $1,000 in fines.
+That being said, first-time DUI or DWI offenders face 90 days in jail and/or $1,000 in fines.

 Do I really need a Minnesota DUI defense attorney?
 You are not required by law to hire a defense lawyer.
 However, retaining a skilled attorney to represent you can greatly increase your chances of having the charges against you reduced or possibly dropped.
 To find out more about attorney Brent S. Schafer, visit the firm’s client testimonials page.

 Is Minnesota a zero-tolerance state?
 Yes.
 Anyone under age 21 caught drinking while driving faces misdemeanor penalties and a license suspension.

 Is there a different BAC limit for commercial drivers?
 Yes.
 The BAC limit for commercial drivers is .04 percent.

 What is a field sobriety test?
 A field sobriety test, or FST, is used by police officers to determine if a driver is inebriated.
 FSTs are known to be highly inaccurate.

-What should I do if I am stopped for a DUI?
+What should I do if I am stopped for a DWI?
 Remain calm, cooperate with police and remain respectful at all times.
 Remember that you are not required to perform any Field Sobriety Test.
 However, if you choose not to take a Preliminary Breath Test (PBT), you will be arrested.
-This is allowed under Minnesota Statute.
+This is allowed under Minnesota Statute law.
 Once at the police station, contact an experienced criminal defense lawyer before agreeing to take any blood/breath or urine test.